Security Program in Common Organizations

 Related Topic: How is Security Defined in Many Organizations

-Who Leads the Information Security Program Group in the Common Organization?
+Who Leads the Information Security Program?

 In most organizations, the information security program will be led by the Chief Information Security Officer or CISO.
 This job is often also called the mgr., deputy director, director or vice president of information security.